Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

+in which is archived when the system is self-dual, or equivalently in a BPS state.

-It is worth emphasizing that the self-duality here is crucial for not only achieving the small result of diffusion constant $D$ but also the $\eta/s$.
+An important observation of the section is that the self-duality here is crucial for not only achieving the small value of diffusion constant $D$ but also for that of the $\eta/s$.
 It reflects the fact that the small value of these quantities are closely related to a mixture of equal importance of the electric and magnetic components of the plasma, which has been discussed in \cite{liao2007strongly,liao2008magnetic-1,liao2008magnetic-2,liao2008magnetic-3}.
 This small value of $\eta/s$ is also obtained from another self-dual theory \cite{policastro2001shear,policastro2002ads}, the AdS/CFT correspondence, in which people conjectures that the constant is a universal lower bound.
-The assumption of isotropy is also important for the result, since without isotropic the lower bound of the action can not constrain each component of the shear viscosity, and hence certain component may be lower than $1/4\pi$ and break the conjecture.
+The assumption of isotropy is also important for the result, since without isotropic the lower bound of the action can not constrain each component of the shear viscosity, and hence certain component may be lower than $1/4\pi$ and breaks the conjecture.